 Mt.
 Rushmore Area - Deadwood, South Dakota

 When you're visiting the Mount Rushmore area, you'll be awestruck by its myriad of historic sites, tantalizing hotspots and family fun where hospitality abounds.
 There's something for just about everyone.
 One "must-see" is the national historic city of Deadwood.
 Plan to spend at least a day in this authentic replica of an Old West mining town.
 Its Victorian architecture is unique to the West.
-In fact, today it is the largest historic preservation project in the U.S.
+In fact, today it is the largest historic preservation project in the U.S. There are many day trip options, whether you need to travel from Deadwood to Mount Rushmore, or Mt Rushmore to Deadwood.

 Deadwood/Lead Historic Tour

 You may want to consider taking a tour of this historical town.
 The Deadwood/Lead Historic Tour will take you through the high points of Deadwood, and you'll also enjoy a lunch or dinner at the Silverado Gaming Establishment and Restaurant.
+Head out from Mount Rushmore to Deadwood and then from Deadwood SD to Mount Rushmore on this trip.

 The Deadwood Old Time Saloon Number 10 - Deadwood, SD